trailblazer/trailblazer/README.md

 Data, computed values, statuses or models from within the operation run are exposed through the `result` object.

+Operations can be nested, use composition and inheritance patterns, provide [variable mapping](https://trailblazer.to/2.1/docs/activity#activity-variable-mapping) around each step, support dependency injection, and save you from reinventing the wheel - over and over, again.

 Leveraging those functional mechanics, operations encourage a high degree of encapsulation while giving you all the conventions and tools for free (except for a bit of a learning curve).

 ### Tracing